Succession Planning

-The average age of financial advisers in the U.S. was 52 in 2017, according to a survey conducted by Cerulli Associates.
-This suggests that many of these professionals are nearing retirement, making succession planning as important as ever for firms looking to maintain success for generations to come.
+Many financial advisor professionals in the U.S. are nearing retirement, nearly 40% of the industry headcount, according to a survey conducted by Cerulli Associates; making succession planning as important as ever for firms looking to maintain success for generations to come.

 Succession planning involves identifying top leadership roles at your firm and making a plan to transition leadership when staff members move on.
 Succession planning helps ensure that all of your hard work endures past your tenure.